Blog

 Freelancer.com introduced its bid quality scoring system to fight the spam problem that plagued the platform for years.
 Before the system existed, freelancers could mass-submit identical proposals across dozens of projects every hour, drowning genuine bids in a sea of copy-paste text.
 Clients complained, legitimate freelancers lost visibility, and the platform's reputation suffered.
 The quality scoring system was the response: an algorithm that evaluates every proposal you submit and flags patterns consistent with low-effort, irrelevant, or automated spam bidding.

-The problem is that the criteria for "low quality" are broader than most freelancers realize.
-You do not need to be a spammer to trigger a restriction.
+The criteria for "low quality" are broader than most freelancers realize.
+You don't need to be a spammer to trigger a restriction.
 Being rushed, reusing a template too often, or bidding on projects slightly outside your core skills can all chip away at your quality score over time.
-The restriction is not a punishment for bad intent — it is an algorithmic response to patterns that look like spam, regardless of whether you meant them to.
+The restriction isn't a punishment for bad intent — it's an algorithmic response to patterns that look like spam, regardless of whether you meant them to.

 What Counts as a Low Quality Bid